What is Conyo? 25 funny words list, lines and phrases meaning

 How do you know if you're a Conyo?

-The Philippines understand Conyo as a language (Tagalog mixed with English) and a class of people (kids from wealthy backgrounds).
+The Philippines understands Conyo as a language (Tagalog mixed with English) and a class of people (kids from wealthy backgrounds).
 According to Cosmopolitan magazine, here are some attributes of a Conyo kid:

-• You speak sophisticated English but can also speak Conyo language.
+- You speak sophisticated English, but can also speak the Conyo language.

 What is carps in Conyo?